simongregory/snifter/README.md

-# Twit Sniff
+# Snifter

-Can we use twitter to autmatically monitor user feedback in a useful way?
+Can we use twitter to automatically monitor user feedback in a useful way?

 ## Setup